 Most law firms have two (or should have two) key objectives in mind:

 - more enquiries via a contact form or email

 So your website needs to be structured, designed and laid out to achieve these two objectives.

 **note that some law firms want the website to "project the right image" of the law firm as the priority.
 There's no reason why it can't do this as well as get enquiries!

 And what if it's a new website?

-If your Law Firm is making a brand new site, you may have some existing authority in search engines such as Google or you may not.
+If you're creating a brand new law firm website, you may have some existing authority in search engines such as Google or you may not.
 Either way you'll need to consider your SEO when designing and laying out your website.

 Consider first how you will attract and convert visitors to your website, then you can give some serious consideration to how it looks and what visitors do when they see it.